About the Pros and Cons of Redemption

 The main disadvantage with property redemption is the one lump sum payment.
 Even if the value of the item is significantly less than the debt you owe on it, redeeming it might still be challenging if you cannot pay back the amount in full.
 However, if you can make the lump sum payment, the creditor will have to accept the item’s value as payment in full, no matter how much you owe on the debt.

-Schedule a Consultation with a Bankruptcy Attorney Today!
+Schedule a Consultation With a Chapter 7 Lawyer!

 If you are struggling to pay off your debts, a Chapter 7 bankruptcy can help you achieve the financial relief you need and allow you to begin rebuilding your credit.
 However, the process can be complex, so you will need an experienced bankruptcy attorney to guide you through it.
 At the Law Office of Kimberly A. Sheek, our bankruptcy team has the knowledge and skill to get you through this difficult experience, so you can move forward into a better, brighter future.